-6.4 WearComp as a basis for HI
+5.4.
+WearComp as a Basis for HI

-I invented WearComp in Canada in the 1970s, as a photographic tool for the visual arts[7], in particular, something I called "Mediated Reality" (altered perception of visual reality).
+I invented WearComp in Canada in the 1970s, as a photographic tool for the visual arts (Mann, 1997a), in particular, something I called "Mediated Reality" (altered perception of visual reality).
 The goal of Mediated Reality, unlike related concepts like virtual (or augmented) reality, was to reconfigure (augment, deliberately diminish, or otherwise alter) the perception of reality in order to attain a heightened sense of awareness of how ordinary everyday objects respond to light.

-HI is a new form of human-computer interaction comprising a computer that is subsumed into the personal space of the user (e.g. the computer may be worn, hence the term "user" and "wearer" of the computer may be used interchangeably), controlled by the wearer, and has both operational and interactional constancy, eg. is always on and always ready and accessible [8].
+HI is a new form of HCI comprising a computer that is subsumed into the personal space of the user (e.g., the computer may be worn, hence the term "user" and "wearer" of the computer may be used interchangeably), controlled by the wearer, and has both operational and interactional constancy, e.g., is always on and always ready and accessible (Mann, 1997b).